collaboration against whiteness

 In response to these challenges WhiteSpaces collaborations are generated slowly, over time and with the best attempts at curiosity consistency, generosity and transparency that can be made within the particular context available for joint working.
 These collaborations are usually interdisciplinary with a common aim: to understand the workings of and to generate methodologies for challenging whiteness in global colonial power within a particular institutional context, set of relationships or social practices.
 These collaborations push against the binaries of coloniality methodologically and thematically.
 They establish a common commitment to relational process and a belief in the possibility for change.
 They see this establishing and maintaining of relationship as a practice of hope.

-Working across these binaries is a practical refusal of these simplifications.
-These refusals enable complex lived interpretations and practices of coalition.
+Working across these binaries is a way of refusing these simplifications in practice by privileging complex lived interpretations and practices of coalition in anti-racist resistance.

-This disruption of binaries is central to various collaborations with Javeria Khadija Shah via her initiative the Social Performance Network and in her role as Director of Learning and Skills Programme at the Royal Central School of Speech and Drama.
+This 'working across' to disrupt is central to various collaborations with Javeria Khadija Shah via her initiative the Social Performance Network and in her role as Director of Learning and Skills Programme at the Royal Central School of Speech and Drama.
 These collaborations include "Black History" Interruptions!, and the two related curations Performing Race conceived by Javeria and Disorienting Race conceived by Shona.

 Image credit: still from Soledad and Betto.
 Courtesy of Speak Woman Speak

 refusing the colonial mind/body binary